LilyUdovyk/GossipRoom/README.md

 * Password
 * Password check

-Password and Password check must match in another case user will see the message «Passwords does not match».
+Password and Password check must match, in another case user will see the message «Passwords does not match».

 ![](./image/registration.gif)